na-na-hi/renget/archive/sfbf5.md

 \>some of the more careless hunters who bought your gear only to put in into storage claim it all grew into baby nergigantes, but you ignore their claims and scrutinize them for not taking proper care of your gear
 \>besides, none of the spikes you've left lying about ever turned into little nergigante copies
 \>what a crazy accusation to make

 ---
+###*Odogaron*

+>I doubt [that thing](https://desu-usergeneratedcontent.xyz/trash/image/1686/00/1686001380650.png) can move, you're sent to dispose of it and end it's suffering and set free the poor felyne slaves that were feeding it because one of their friends is stuck in the things boobs and it won't let him go unless they feed it

+\>Hear rumors of an Odogaron appearing in the Coral Highlands
+\>The guild hasn't weighed in on sending a hunter to deal with the problem since hunters in those parts are few and stretched thin on other high-priority quests
+\>You get deployed as a surveyor to at least confirm these "sightings" to report on whether they're valid or not
+\>You're no ace hunter yourself but you're built and packed for exploring these rarely charted areas and getting outta dodge if a monster rolls up
+\>Once you're deployed you take the fastest charted paths to get deep into the Highlands
+\>Eventually happen upon the Odogaron in question, but along that, a caravan of Felynes who've apparently pacified it
+\>...but before you can inquire on how they managed such a feat against an apex predator, you cant help but notice how *full* it is
+\>Clearly its been feeding it very well, but....beyond that you've never seen any etchings of such a beast having large mounds on its upper torso like that
+\>Your curiosity gets the better of you and you decide to get a closer look.
+The creature appears to be sleeping peacefully at the moment with its head buried in its ample chest as a headrest of sorts
+\>A felyne notices your approach and runs over to explain the situation
+\>Apparently they're also with the guild and were supplying an expedition nearby, but an accident separated them from the party
+\>They were jumped by big red here, but managed to fend it off with some drugged meat that they whipped up on the fly from their food supply
+\>it (now revealed to be a she) was far too eager to gorge herself on, knocking herself out not long after
+\>The Felynes were willing to fall back to the closest settlementnow that she was incapacitated but their friend is caught in her ample bosom somehow.
+\>They look pleadingly to you for helping rescue their buddy from a drugged up Odo's chest
+\>Assuming you dont wake her up and get mauled in trying, you'll have quite the story to tell your tavern buddies

+---
 ###*Plesioth*